 Given the Plot Twist nature of this trope, even mentioning a work or character may spoil the work, so the major part of the spoilers may be unmarked.
 Beware.

-- In the 2003 series of Fullmetal Alchemist, Dante first appears as a kindly old woman and the Elric's teacher, Izumi's, former mentor, but in truth, she's a Body Snatcher who takes over her students since she's changed bodies so many times to stay alive that they decay after only a few years.
+- In the 2003 series of Fullmetal Alchemist, Dante first appears as a kindly old woman and the Elric's teacher, Izumi's, former mentor, but in truth, she's the Big Bad who created the Homunculi and a Body Snatcher who takes over her students since she's changed bodies so many times to stay alive that they decay after only a few years.
 She takes over her latest protege, Lyra, during the story.

 - Ranma ½: The perverted old man, Happosai, likes to try to present himself as a wise old mentor to Ranma and the gang, but it fails to come off because he just cannot contain his underwear-stealing and lascivious-groping behaviors for more than a few minutes at a time in order to sell the wise and benevolent part.

 - Tweeny Witches: Eva begins having visions of a wise old man who advises her to stay hopeful even in the bottom of despair, which causes her to become more competent at magic than before.
 Long after she's disabled by the Mystical Plague, he visits her once again and offers to give her back her magic with the True Book of Spells.
-As it turns out near the Grand Finale, Grande uses the visions to manipulate her into casting dark magic.
+As it turns out near the Grand Finale, the old man is an illusion created by the Big Bad Grande, who uses the visions to manipulate her into casting dark magic.

 Rourke: You're an idealist, just like your grandfather.
 Do yourself a favor, Milo; don't be like him.
 For once, do the smart thing.